OpenUnited/platform/README.md

 - Commerce (Organisation, Points & Payments etc.)
 - Engagement (Notifications etc.)

-Each app/domain has a services.py file that implements the services that comprise the interface use by other apps.
+Each app/domain has a services.py file that implements the services that comprise the interface used by other apps.

 This repo contains the full platform including the frontend (which is "deliberately simple"*), however in the workflow we prototype and specify the target UX as code in the [UX Prototype repo](https://github.com/OpenUnited/ux-prototype)